Major storm knocks out power, disrupts flights in California

 The Shasta Lake area of Northern California received 5 inches (13 cm) of rain overnight, and up to 4 inches (10 cm) were expected in California's Central Valley, the state's agricultural heartland, as well as in Sacramento, the weather service said.

-Pacific Gas and Electric Co reported that nearly 227,000 customers lost power during the storm on Thursday morning.
-Cities in the peninsula area south of San Francisco were hardest hit by outages.
+Pacific Gas and Electric Co reported that some 276,000 customers lost power during the storm on Thursday, though roughly 90 percent had their energy restored by Thursday night.

 Several Bay Area school districts, including San Francisco, Oakland and Berkeley, canceled classes due to the storm.

-Municipalities handed out sandbags to help residents ward off flooding and reminded them to stock emergency supplies, routines that had become unfamiliar amid the drought.

-(Reporting by Curtis Skinner and Emmett Berg in San Francisco, Sharon Bernstein in Sacramento, Steve Gorman and Dan Whitcomb in Los Angeles; Writing by Steve Gorman and Dan Whitcomb; Editing by Crispian Balmer, Bill Trott, Eric Beech, Peter Cooney and Mohammad Zargham)
+(Reporting by Curtis Skinner and Emmett Berg in San Francisco, Sharon Bernstein in Sacramento, Steve Gorman and Dan Whitcomb in Los Angeles, and Eric M. Johnson in Seattle; Writing by Steve Gorman and Dan Whitcomb; Editing by Crispian Balmer, Bill Trott, Eric Beech, Peter Cooney, Mohammad Zargham, Sandra Maler, Ken Wills and Nick Macfie)